vectorfabrics/meta-pareon/README.md

     pareon_run.sh program_name arguments

-Pareon Profile
+Using Pareon Profile
 -------------------------

+Default for the meta-pareon layer is to compile for Pareon Verify.
-To use the Pareon Profile compiler and libraries, add `libpareon-profile` do your project's DEPENDS and change the compilers to `profile-vfcc` and `profile-vf++`:
+To use the Pareon Profile compiler and libraries, add `libpareon-profile` to your project's DEPENDS and change the compilers to `profile-vfcc` and `profile-vf++`:

     DEPENDS_append_pn-helloworld = " libpareon-profile"
     CC_pn-helloworld             = "profile-vfcc"